 While ear haematomas are not easily avoided, stopping or effectively treating the foundational factors.
 That is, causing head shaking will decrease the risk of this side effect.

-Allergies are another major condition of head shaking in dogs.
+Allergies are another primary condition of head shaking in dogs.
 Dogs may be sensitive to food products or environmental exposures.

-Itchiness, hair loss, ear infections, scraping at the ears, munching on the fingers are major signs of allergies in dogs.
+Itchiness, hair loss, ear infections, scraping at the ears, and munching on the fingers are significant signs of allergies in dogs.

 Here’re some carbohydrate-rich foods to consider for your dog:

 All these will be available in your nearest pet store.

 For 1/2 month, the dog eats protein food which they can, and carbohydrate food.
 A food allergy is likely if the symptoms resolve.

 Intradermal skin checking is the most accurate way to detect environmental allergies in dogs; medical tests are an alternative for some.